Attryy/Setting-up-your-Python-ML-system/README.md

 `$ make`
 Optional.
 Running "make test" takes a while to complete, but you might want to try it once.
 `$ make test`
 Careful on this next step, be sure to use "altinstall".
-Do NOT "make install"; it will overwrite your existing Python used by your system
+Do NOT "make install"; it will overwrite your existing Python used by your operating system
 `$ sudo make altinstall`

 Finished with this directory, cd back out and delete it